MKLab-ITI/yamlres/README.md

 ## Loading yaml from the web
-`yamlres` parses normal *yaml* files, but also goes through their fields in search of strings with containing the *.yaml* file extension and recursively replaces such fields from files.
+`yamlres` parses normal *yaml* files, but also goes through their fields in search of strings containing the *.yaml* file extension and recursively replaces such fields from files.
 Recursive loading throws an exception.
 You can reference online web resources to automatically download and parse.